Should You Rent-to-Own Investment Property You Own?

 Cons

-There are a few downsides to rent-to-own investment properties.
-The first and foremost being that these types of transactions can be quite complicated, which is why it’s always imperative to seek professional advice before entering into a rent-to-own agreement as either a buyer or seller.
+There are a few downsides to rent-to-own investment property.
+The first and foremost is that these types of transactions can be quite complicated, which is why it’s always imperative to seek professional advice before entering into a rent-to-own agreement as either a buyer or seller.

-Often times, it’s hard to get equity out of the properties, especially if you want to fund another deal.
-The challenge is that many financial companies won’t offer a loan on a property that has a clouded title.
-In this case, a “clouded title,” refers to the fact that the seller has leased out the property with the option to own, which means that the tenant has the opportunity to have an equity stake in the property.
-In these instances, many financial lenders will not be able to offer a loan.
+Oftentimes, it’s hard to get equity out of the properties, especially if you want to fund another deal.
+The challenge is that many financial companies won’t offer a loan on a property with a clouded title.
+In this case, a “clouded title” refers to the fact that the seller has leased out the property with the option to own, which means that the tenant has the opportunity to have an equity stake in the property.
+In these instances, many financial lenders cannot offer a loan.

 If you have to record the option contract, additional legal fees will apply.
 Other fees will also need to be paid if the buyer does decide to purchase the home, or if they choose to walk away after the lease term has ended.